Klara

 • Write nothing new to disk

-Setting primarycache=all would at least cut the number of full block reads in half, but there was a much better fix—matching the NFS configuration to the ZFS recordsize property resolved the issue entirely.
-In this case, we reconfigured NFS to use 128KiB blocks—and with NFS’ block size and ZFS’ block size aligned, no read-modify-write cycle was necessary, and only a single metadata read (the checksum of the existing block) needed to be performed.
+Setting primarycache=all would at least cut the number of full block reads in half.
+However, the better fix was matching the NFS configuration to the ZFS recordsize property resolved the issue entirely.
+In this case, we reconfigured NFS to use 128KiB blocks.
+As a result, with NFS’ block size and ZFS’ block size aligned, no read-modify-write cycle was necessary.
+Only a single metadata read (the checksum of the existing block) needed to be performed.

-This saved two full block reads and three unnecessary checksum operations per 128KiB block, significantly reducing CPU usage, disk utilization, and experienced latency, allowing ZFS to ingest incoming data as fast as the network could deliver it.
+We saved two full block reads and eliminated three unnecessary checksum operations per 128KiB block.
+It significantly reduced CPU usage, disk utilization, and latency, allowing ZFS to ingest incoming data as fast as the network could deliver it.

 (Storage) Ghosts of the Past

-During another investigation, we found a storage pool where one particular vdev was much slower than its peers.
+During another ZFS performance optimization investigation, we found a storage pool where one particular vdev was much slower than its peers.
 The system had 49 mirror sets of spinning disks, and a mirrored LOG vdev to accelerate synchronous writes.

-Our team observed that one particular mirror set would take much longer to make new allocations during heavy write operations, and this was bringing the performance of the entire pool down.
-Upon initial investigation, we noticed that the fragmentation level on that vdev was much higher than the rest, so we tuned ZFS to avoid allocation attempts to overly fragmented metaslabs.
+Our team observed that one particular mirror set would take much longer to make new allocations during heavy write operations. , This delay was bringing the performance of the entire pool down.
+Upon initial investigation, we noticed that the fragmentation level on that vdev was much higher than the rest.
+So, we tuned ZFS to avoid allocation attempts to overly fragmented metaslabs.
 This quickly improved the write performance for this system.

 Although performance improved, this raised an important question: why did that one vdev have much higher levels of fragmentation than the others?
 Probing the ZFS internal data structures, we found that this pair of disks had a much higher number of metaslabs than the other identical mirrors.